OpenNFT/opennft.github.io/Installation.md

 The software has been successfully tested on Microsoft Windows 7,8, and 10 and Apple macOS El Capitan and Sierra.

-For detailed installation instructions, see the most recent ([ReadMe](https://github.com/OpenNFT/OpenNFT)) **to be updated** installation manual for technical details and potential issues.
+For detailed installation instructions, see the most recent ([ReadMe](https://github.com/OpenNFT/OpenNFT)) and **to be updated** installation manual for technical details and potential issues.

 **[OpenNFT Installation manual v1.0](https://github.com/OpenNFT/opennft.github.io/blob/master/OpenNFT_Manual_v1.0.pdf)**